The Glebe House Therapeutic Treatment Programme

 Target groups, level of prevention and subgroups

-Males aged 12-17 years, who are known to have sexually harmed.
+Young males aged 15-19 years, who are known to have sexually harmed.

 Mode and context of delivery

-Residential Therapeutic Community offering intensive intervention over a two year period.
+Residential Therapeutic Community offers an intensive intervention programme over a minimum two-year period.

 Level/nature of staff expertise required

 Staff within the team have a range of qualifications, including qualified residential workers and practitioners with psychotherapy or social work qualifications.
-Clinical workers should be educated to degree level, but there are many with post-graduate qualifications.
+Clinical workers are educated to a degree level, and there are many with post-graduate qualifications.

-The residential programme runs for two years.
-The Therapeutic Community programme is supported by three community meetings per day and the specialist programme by weekly small group and 1:1 sessions.
+The residential programme runs from two years onwards, depending on the age of the young person at the point of referral.
+The Therapeutic Community programme is supported by three community meetings per day and the specialist programme through weekly small group and 1:1 sessions.

 Description of intervention

-The Glebe House Therapeutic Treatment Programme integrates psychoanalytic, person-centred and cognitive behavioural approaches, embedded in a therapeutic community model, based on Rapoport’s Four Cornerstones or Democracy, Communalism, Reality Confrontation and Permissiveness.
-The experience of developmental deficits and relational trauma caused by neglect, lack of care, physical, emotional or sexual abuse, violence and significant loss, can cause severe problems with affect regulation and create a child who is insecurely attached and unable to trust adults and who may display a range of destructive behaviours.
-Glebe House staff understand, and believe, that a supportive environment, combined with specific interventions which address the most destructive behaviours and the most distorted beliefs, can repair some of the worst effects of early adverse experience.
+The experience of developmental deficits and relational trauma caused by neglect, lack of care, physical, emotional or sexual abuse, violence and significant loss, can cause severe problems which affect regulation and create a child who is insecurely attached, unable to trust adults, and who may display a range of destructive behaviours.
+Glebe House staff understand and believe, that a supportive environment, combined with specific interventions which address the most destructive behaviours and the most distorted beliefs, can repair some of the worst effects of early adverse experiences.